serpenscaput/wl9/Map Making Mania Melee/Map Making Mania Melee - README.txt

 Score: 60

 FLOOR 04: Boss Level: Harry Sr
 Not submitted for judging.
 It was originally made for 'Beyond Mutantstein SE', the John Bucksnort Tribute Set, though it didn't get a place there, as every map slot was already occupied.
 Slightly amended to fit the original Wolfenstein 3-D's VSWAP.

 Final comments:

 Most of the levels were of good quality.
 I gave 7 of them a score of 90 points each and some others 80 or 85.
 This reflects how difficult it was for me to choose among them.

 Some levels had good guard use but many just had still and deaf guards.

 Some levels were quite symmetrical.
 I don't like symmetrical levels very much but that is just a preference of mine and I didn't mark any levels down because of it.
 Re the use of 'tricks' in some levels, like holowalls, I was neutral to these and didn't mark them up or down.

 All results and comments were made before knowing who made each level.

 Some of the ceiling colours have been changed, particularly on episode 4 where the original colours did not fit well with the levels.
 Also, the episodes' names have been substituted by the authors' names, and the music order and some par times have been changed.
 In this latest version, the demo's have been changed too.

 Brian E. Lowe (Schabbs),
-Tuesday January 27, 2004.
+Sunday January 25, 2004.